MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

 > [!WARNING]
 > Review the [limitations](#limitations) prior to enabling steaming ingestion.

-## Create a target table and define the policy
+## Create a target table and define the policy using C#

 To create a table and define a streaming ingestion policy on this table, run the following code: